-Devotees make garlands, bath Krishna’s idol in fragrant water, consult the scriptures of the religion, etc. Lord Krishna’s shower is called Abhishek in multiple fragrant and auspicious water.
+Devotees make garlands, bathe Krishna’s idol in fragrant water, consult the scriptures of the religion, etc. Lord Krishna’s shower is called Abhishek in multiple fragrant and auspicious water.

-When the clock finally hits 12 at noon, the temple priest pulls off the veil to reveal the freshly clothed Lord Krishna idol adorned with a multitude of garlands.
+When the clock finally hits noon, the temple priest pulls off the veil to reveal the freshly clothed Lord Krishna idol adorned with a multitude of garlands.

 Nanda marked Lord Krishna’s death by giving presents to the entire society and this custom is still being noted in Nandotsav’s title where rich people give the necessary meals and clothing to the entire society.

-Some of the meals ready for the morning for visitors and strangers are Sabudana Vada, Sabudana Pakoda, Sabudana Tikki, Roasted Makhana, Aloo Chaat, Fruit Chaat.
-Singhare ki poori, Dahi aloo, Samvat rice khichdi, fresh banana kofta are usually ready for the main meal.
-And carrot halwa, basundi, apple kheer, ladduus of coconut are ready in the dessert menu.
+Some of the meals ready for the morning for visitors and strangers are Sabudana Vada, Sabudana Pakoda, Sabudana Tikki, Roasted Makhana, Aloo Chaat, and Fruit Chaat.
+Singhare ki poori, Dahi aloo, Samvat rice khichdi, and fresh banana kofta are usually ready for the main meal.
+And carrot halwa, basundi, apple kheer, ladduus of coconut are ready on the dessert menu.

 During the seventh day of the dark lunar fortnight in August or early September, the day preceding the midnight hour glorified by Krishna’s birth, worshippers carry his garlanded and ornately clothed idols in procession through the streets in their arms, on platforms on their shoulders, or in open trucks crowded with revelers.